Hyperparameter Optimization in Machine Learning: Notation

 \section{Notation}

-As usual, we denote by $\mathbb{R}$ and $\mathbb{N}$ the set of real and natural numbers, respectively.
-For $K\in\mathbb{N}^+$, we indicate by $[K]=\{1, \dots, K\}$ the subset of the natural numbers from $1$ to $K$, included.
+We denote by $\RSet$ and $\NSet$ the set of real and natural numbers, respectively.
+For $K$ a positive integer, we indicate by $[K]=\{1, \dots, K\}$ the subset of the natural numbers from $1$ to $K$, included.
 We use calligraphic letters, like $\mathcal{D}$, to indicate sets, and script-style calligraphic, like $\mathscr{D}$ to indicate collections.
-We reserve the Greek letter $\lambda$ to indicate hyperparameters and $f$ for the response function.
-We use $\mathbb{P}$ to indicate probability functions.
+We reserve the Greek letter $\lambda$ to denote hyperparameters, $\Lambda$ to indicate hyperparameter spaces, and $f$ to denote the response function.
+We use $\mathbb{P}$ to indicate a probability measure.
 Whenever confusion may arise, we further add a subscript like $\mathbb{P}_{x\sim\nu}$ to specify that the random variable $x$ evaluated by $\mathbb{P}$ follow the distribution $\nu$.
 We use $\mathbb{E}$ with the same convention to indicate the expected value.
-We mostly reserve the letter $p$ to indicate density or probability mass functions.
-We denote by $\mathcal{N}(\mu, \Sigma)$ the Gaussian distribution with mean $\mu$ and covariance matrix $\Sigma$.
+We mostly reserve the letter $p$ to indicate density or probability mass functions, and denote by $\mathcal{P}(\mathcal{X})$ the space of densities over the set $\mathcal{X}$.
+We denote by $\mathcal{N}(\mu, \Sigma)$ the multivariate Gaussian distribution with mean $\mu$ and covariance matrix $\Sigma$.